Oyelowo/surreal-orm/rust/surrealdb-orm/docs/en/src/concepts/links_and_relation.md

 }
 ```

-- `Relate`: It is an attribute used to define a read-only relationship between
+- `relate`: It is an attribute used to define a read-only relationship between
   two Nodes.
 In the `Alien` struct, we have the `planets_to_visit` field:

 ```rust